Are You Eligible to Move to Mexico?

 Do You Have To Live in Mexico?

-There is nothing in immigration law requiring you to live in Mexico to remain a resident.
+There is nothing in immigration law requiring temporary or permanent residents to live in Mexico to remain a resident.
 This means you can apply for residency years before moving to Mexico.

-For temporary residents, you must travel back to Mexico to renew your residency after the first year.
-Temporary residents can become permanent residents after 4 years.
+For temporary residents, you must travel to Mexico to renew your residency before it expires.
+Expiration dates are DD/MM/YYYY.
+Also, Temporary residents can become permanent residents after 4 years WITHOUT having to prove financial solvency again.
 And Permanent residents do not need to renew their residency visas.

 Buy The Complete Guide